-In October 2021, the Company purchased 1,500,000 shares of common stock of Filecoiner, a private corporation, at a price equal to \$4.00 per share.
-The Filecoiner common stock held by the Company is recorded on a cost basis or \$6.0 million.
+In October 2021, the Company purchased 1,500,000 shares of common stock of Filecoiner, a private corporation, at a price equal to \$4.00 per share and a cost basis of \$6.0 million.
+During the three and six month period ended June 30, 2022, the Company recognized an impairment for the common stock of Filecoiner held and recorded an impairment expense of \$6.0 million.